The Relationship Between Your Thyroid and Vitamin B12 Status

 Unfortunately, the devil is in the details.

 While I can't say exactly how much you should be using I can give you some pertinent information which will help guide you.

 Important point #1.
-You can't really overdo it with taking vitamin B12.
+You can’t really overdo it when taking vitamin B12.

 In other words, there’s really no such thing as overdosing on vitamin B12 (4).